-CONTACT WITH SKIN or EYES: Severe irritation can occur following eye exposure.
-Contact may cause impairment of vision and injure eye tissue.
+CONTACT WITH SKIN or EYES: Contact with the eyes may cause slight transient (temporary) eye irritation.
+Corneal injury is unlikely.
 Prolonged or repeated skin contact may dry the skin.
-Symptoms may include redness, burning, drying and cracking of skin.
+Symptoms may include redness, drying and cracking of skin.
 Additional symptoms of skin contact may include: allergic skin reaction (delayed skin rash which may be followed by blistering, scaling and other skin effects), and numbness.
-Passage of this material into the body through the skin is possible, and may add to toxic effects from breathing or swallowing.